VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 ## 1.5 Implementation

 Vermont municipalities would be expected to continue to aggregate parcels by common ownership and map them as they do currently.
 This aggregate, "contiguous" map layer would continue to be submitted by towns to the Statewide Property Parcel Program overseen by VCGI, and remain adherent to an updated VT GIS Parcel Data Standard.
 The layer will be renamed from "active" parcels to "administrative" parcels by VCGI.
-SPAN numbers for administrative parcels would be maintained in a field called ADMINSPAN, and mirror the source ADMINSPAN of its constituent parts that have the same ownership (see Figure 1 and [Appendix 1.7](#a17-proposed-parcel-layers-and-vt-gis-data-standard-schema-per-updated-parcel-definition)).
-When a parcel has only one bounded area in common ownership, its ADMINSPAN would be the same value as its SPAN.
+SPANs for administrative parcels would be maintained in a field called ADMINSPAN, and mirror the source ADMINSPAN of the constituent parts with the same ownership (see Figure 1 and [Appendix 1.7](#a17-proposed-parcel-layers-and-vt-gis-data-standard-schema-per-updated-parcel-definition)).
+When a parcel has only one bounded area in common ownership, the ADMINSPAN would be the same as the SPAN.

 Municipalities would also be expected to track and map what are currently called "inactive" parcels, however, these parcels would reflect the updated parcel definition and depict separately sellable pieces of real estate given their best available documentation, and regardless of common ownership.
 Data are to remain adherent to an updated VT GIS Parcel Data Standard, albeit "inactive" parcels are to be renamed to simply "parcels".
-They are also to continue to be submitted to the State Property Parcel Program overseen by VCGI, who will rename the current "inactive" parcels layer as "parcels".
-It is expected that mapping and tracking of these parcels reflective of an updated parcel definition by municipalities will take time and improve with continued maintenance.
+They should continue to be submitted to the Statewide Property Parcel Program overseen by VCGI, who will rename the current "inactive" parcels layer as "parcels".
+It is expected that mapping and tracking parcels that reflect an updated parcel definition will take time and improve with continued maintenance and updates.

 Advance notice of these changes will be sent by VCGI to the VT GIS community, municipalities, and their mapping vendors.